 This is to store your rubbish until you find a bin to chuck it.

 We covered 9 miles on our first day.
 We had nice weather mostly.
 Little bit misty at times.
 We headed north from the train station.
 Despite being a bank holiday we didn’t see many people.
 When it started to get dark, we pitched up the tent at a location we liked.
 We enjoyed a lovely chille concarne from Wayfarer then had a good night sleep.

-Unfortunately we weren’t lucky with the weather this day.
+Unfortunately, we weren’t lucky with the weather this day.
 It was raining most of the time.
 We still set off to start our way back towards the train station.
 We walked for 6 miles, then pitched the tent at a tor early afternoon.
 As we had waterproof rain coat, trousers and cover for our bag we managed to stay mostly dry.
-However our socks were soaked and it was an unpleasant feeling.
+However, our socks were soaked and it was an unpleasant feeling.
 This was the time we decided to acquire some waterproof boots.
-We spent the afternoon in the tent chatting and playing card games, had Wayfarer Lancashire Hot Pot for dinner and tried their Wayfayrer Chocolate Pudding for desert to cheer us up.
+We spent the afternoon in the tent chatting and playing card games, had Wayfarer Lancashire Hot Pot for dinner and tried their Wayfayrer Chocolate Pudding for dessert to cheer us up.